-No. In order to receive our $10k MWC first home grant towards your new home and our free first home buyer service, you will need to purchase your new home through one of our selected builders or developers.
+In order to receive our $10k MWC first home grant towards your new home and our free first home buyer service, you will need to purchase your new home through one of our selected builders or developers.
 If you require finance assistance only, then contact us to see what options are available to you.

 Property prices can increase, lenders can change their lending requirements and the government grant can reduce.
 All these factors can affect the amount of deposit that first home buyers will require.
 For this reason we are urging all buyers to consider their options as soon as possible.